-Tuesday, July 29th 2014, it's 2:15am and we have just arrived at Primary Children’s Medical Center in Salt Lake City, Utah.
+Tuesday, July 29th 2014, it's 2:15 in the morning and we have just arrived at Primary Children’s Medical Center in Salt Lake City, Utah.
 We were met at the Emergency Room entrance by security, who rushed us up to the 4th floor ICS unit where the nurses were waiting.
 Everything seemed to be going in slow motion but also so fast it was hard to keep up at times.
 How the hell did we end up here?!
 Let’s back up, to just a few days before.

 It’s the middle of July, George has just turned 7 and we are making our annual trip to Southern California, where we enjoy time with friends and family, the beach and backyard pools.
 There is nothing out of the ordinary with this trip, at all.
 We decide to cut the trip short by a day so we can get back home so we can watch the Blue Angles perform at the local air show.
 Saturday morning, as we are getting ready to head out for a fun day at the air show George complains of a stomach ache, nothing terrible just a stomach ache.
 After breakfast and a Tums, we are out the door for a great day.
 Sunday morning arrives and once again George mentions a stomach ache, the Tums worked yesterday so have another, he is fine the rest of the day.
 Come Monday and another complaint of stomach pain, off to the doctor he goes, we have no concerns, just a quick trip to the Dr. maybe there is a bug going around.

 It didn’t take long at the doctor’s office for us to know something was wrong.
 As George laid down on the examination table what looked like a 6” sub appeared on the right side of his body.
 George is then rushed from the doctor’s office to the hospital.
 There is no talk of what it could be, there is just something there.